Charterhouse/truffle-create-react-app/README.md

 ```

 Note, that for the very same reason, Jest extension needs to be started manually via command palette (`CMD+SHIFT+P` and then *Jest: Start Runner*).

+> jest extension for VSCode only runs the tests for the web-app.
+You still need to run solidity tests using the truffle development console.